-Data management 19 Plans for data entry, coding, security, and storage, including any related processes to promote data quality (eg, double data entry; range checks for data values).
-Reference to where details of data management procedures can be found, if not in the protocol 99 Statistical methods 20a Statistical methods for analysing primary and secondary outcomes.
-Reference to where other details of the statistical analysis plan can be found, if not in the protocol 9 and 10 20b Methods for any additional analyses (eg, subgroup and adjusted analyses) 10 20c Definition of analysis population relating to protocol non-adherence (eg, as randomised analysis), and any statistical methods to handle missing data (eg, multiple imputation) 9 and 10 Methods: Monitorin ng Data monitoring 21a Composition of data monitoring committee (DMC); summary of its role and reporting structure; statement of whether it is independent from the sponsor and competing interests; and reference to where further details about its charter can be found, if not in the protocol.
-Alternatively, an explanation of why a DMC is not needed 10 21b Description of any interim analyses and stopping guidelines, including who will have access to these interim results and make the final decision to terminate the trial 10 Harms 22 Plans for collecting, assessing, reporting, and managing solicited and spontaneously reported adverse events and other unintended effects of trial interventions or trial conduct n/a Auditing 23 Frequency and procedures for auditing trial conduct, if any, and whether the process will be independent from investigators and the sponsor n/a Ethics and dissemi nation Research ethics approval 24 Plans for seeking research ethics committee/institutional review board (REC/IRB) approval 55 Protocol amendments 25 Plans for communicating important protocol modifications (eg, changes to eligibility criteria, outcomes, analyses) to relevant parties (eg, investigators, REC/IRBs, trial participants, trial registries, journals, regulators) 8
+Data monitoring 21a Composition of data monitoring committee (DMC); summary of its role and reporting structure; statement of whether it is independent from the sponsor and competing interests; and reference to where further details about its charter can be found, if not in the protocol.
+Alternatively, an explanation of why a DMC is not needed 21b Description of any interim analyses and stopping guidelines, including who will have access to these interim results and make the final decision to terminate the trial N/A - Not needed for this trial, further explained in p.
+14 Harms 22 Plans for collecting, assessing, reporting, and managing solicited and spontaneously reported adverse events and other unintended effects of trial interventions or trial conduct N/A - Not needed for this trial, further explained in p.
+14 Auditing 23 Frequency and procedures for auditing trial conduct, if any, and whether the process will be independent from investigators and the sponsor 14 Ethics and dissemination Research ethics approval 24 Plans for seeking research ethics committee/institutional review board (REC/IRB) approval 1, 20 Protocol amendments 25 Plans for communicating important protocol modifications (e.g., changes to eligibility criteria, outcomes, analyses) to relevant parties (e.g., investigators, REC/IRBs, trial participants, trial registries, journals, regulators) 20 Consent or assent 26a Who will obtain informed consent or assent from potential trial participants or authorised surrogates, and how (see Item 32) 7